-The Ancient Egyptians revered the flowers, and the Greek goddess of the rainbow was named Iris.
-This beautiful messenger to the gods traveled on the rainbow between heaven and earth.
+The Ancient Egyptians revered the flowers, and the The genus Iris contains Greek goddess of the rainbow was named Iris.
+This beautiful messenger to the gods are native to North America. traveled on the rainbow be-

 Irises can be divided into two general groups: Those that grow from bulbs, resembling a garlic bulb, and those that grow from rhizomes, resembling oversized ginger roots.